GoGuardian

-GoGuardian is an educational software company founded in 2015 and based in Los Angeles, California.
+GoGuardian is an educational software company founded in 2014 in El Segundo, California.
 The company's services monitor student activity online, filter content, and alert school officials to possible suicidal or self-harm ideation.
 It also offers a network-level filtering solution marketed for bring your own device environments, GoGuardian DNS.
 Concerns have been raised over these functions, claiming the software is spyware.

-Product history

-GoGuardian was founded in 2015 and is based in Los Angeles, CA. Its feature set includes computer filtering, tracking, monitoring, and management, as well as usage analytics, activity flagging, and theft recovery for ChromeOS devices.
-GoGuardian also offers filtering functionality for third-party tools such as YouTube.

-In June 2015, GoGuardian reported it was installed in over 1,600 of the estimated 15,000 school districts in the United States.
+History

+GoGuardian was founded as Liminex Inc. in 2014 in El Segundo, California.

 In January 2015, Los Angeles Unified School District (LAUSD) chose GoGuardian to support their 1:1 device rollout program.
 This provides LAUSD device tracking and grade-level-specific filtering, and facilitates compliance with the Children's Internet Protection Act (CIPA).
+In June 2015, GoGuardian reported it was installed in over 1,600 of the estimated 15,000 school districts in the United States.

 In September 2015, the company released GoGuardian for Teachers, a tool to monitor student activity and control student learning.
 In January 2016, GoGuardian announced the launch of Google Classroom integration for GoGuardian for Teachers.

 In May 2018, GoGuardian was acquired by private equity firm Sumeru Equity Partners and appointed Tony Miller to their board of directors.
 In August 2018, GoGuardian launched Beacon, a software system installed on school computers that analyzes students' browsing behavior to alert people concerned about students at risk of suicide or self-harm.

-In November 2020, GoGuardian merged with Pear Deck.
+GoGuardian merged with Pear Deck in November 2020.
+In 2024, Rich Preece succeeded co-founder Advait Shinde as CEO.

-Student privacy
+Products

+GoGuardian develops software that includes computer filtering, tracking, monitoring, and management, as well as usage analytics, activity flagging, and theft recovery for ChromeOS devices.
+GoGuardian also offers filtering functionality for third-party tools such as YouTube.

 GoGuardian products allow teachers and administrators to view and snapshot students' computer screens, close and open browser tabs, and see running applications.
 GoGuardian can collect information about any activity when users are logged onto their accounts, including data originating from a student's webcam, microphone, keyboard, and screen, along with historical data such as browsing history.
 This collection can be performed whether students connect from school-provided or personally-owned devices.
-Parents have raised privacy concerns over this data collection, claiming the software is spyware.